jbrumf/tinyqsim/doc/TinyQsim_design_notes.md

   print(qc.state_vector)  # Triggers execution
 ```

-The execute command has no real use at the moment as there is no optimization, but it provides an architectural placeholder for further work.
+The execute command has no real use at the moment as there is no optimization, but it provides an architectural hook for further work.

 ### Simulation

 TinyQsim starts by creating an initial quantum state vector of size $2^K$ for a $K$-qubit circuit.
 Then, as each gate is added, the gate's unitary matrix is expanded to a $2^K\times 2^K$ matrix that maps the gate onto the relevant qubits.
 The state is then updated by multiplying it by the matrix.
-This is obviously very inefficient but it is satisfactoryfor up to about 12 qubits.
+This is obviously very inefficient but it is satisfactory for up to about 12 qubits.

 Using this approach, every application of even a one-qubit gate requires expanding it to a $2^K\times 2^K$ matrix.
 For example, a 10-qubit circuit requires a $2^{10}\times 2^{10}$ matrix of complex numbers.
 A complex number requires two floating-point numbers that are typically 64 bits, so the total size of the matrix is 16 MB.
 This starts to get slow by the time we reach 12-qubit circuits with 256 MB matrices.

 Using the circuit-model approach, the quantum circuit could, for example, be modelled by a Directed Acyclic Graph (DAG) representing the partial order of operations.
-Rewrite rules could, for example, be applied to simplify and combine elements building up progressively larger matrices.
-The size of the matrix increases by a factor 4 for each qubit that is added, so there is an advantage in combining smaller sub-circuits in a bottom-up manner.
+Rewrite rules could be applied to simplify and combine elements building up progressively larger matrices.
+The size of the matrix increases by a factor of 4 for each qubit that is added, so there is an advantage in combining smaller sub-circuits in a bottom-up manner.

 ### Software Modules